 There are many strong links between poverty and gender.
-Women and girls can suffer from economic dependence and become more vulnerable to abusive relationships if they do not have the funds to leave.
-Fa Soon as girls become responsible for domestic roles, they may also bear the brunt of poverty by going without and managing the household budget.
-This can particularly be true for girls and young women who have become mothers.
-Stress, ill health, shame, guilt and isolation can all be effects of poverty on girls and young women.
+Women and girls can suffer from economic dependence and become more vulnerable to abusive relationships if they do not have the funds to leave.16 As soon as girls become responsible for domestic roles, they may also bear the brunt of poverty by going without and managing the household budget.
+This can particularly be true for girls and young women who have become mothers.17 Stress, ill health, shame, guilt and isolation can all be effects of poverty on girls and young women.18